Lotusniro/Console-Finanaces/README.md

 ![SCREENSHOTS
 ](https://github.com/Lotusniro/Console-Finanaces/blob/main/screenshots/Screenshot%202023-12-24%20at%2012.45.17.png)

--then I calculated the average change in profit/losses over the entire period
+- then I calculated the average change in profit/losses over the entire period

--average change = total change / (number of months-1)
+- average change = total change / (number of months-1)

--to find the total change we need to find the difference between the current data and the previous data
+- to find the total change first we need to find the difference between the current data and the previous data

--change = currentData - previousData
+- change = currentData - previousData

--total change = sum of all changes
+- total change = sum of all changes

--first store all the changes in an empty array
+-  store all the changes in an empty array

--then loop through the array and push the first change into the array
+- loop through the array and push the first change into the array

--find the total change by looping through the array and adding each change to the total change
+- find the total change by looping through the array and adding each change to the total change

--then find the average change by dividing the total change by the length of the array
+- find the average change by dividing the total change by the (number of months-1)

 ![SCREENSHOTS
 ](https://github.com/Lotusniro/Console-Finanaces/blob/main/screenshots/Screenshot%202023-12-24%20at%2012.45.31.png)